Rapid Diagnosis and Treatment Plan for SQL Server Problems

 Still Aren’t Sure?

 While the value of a good SQL Server health check such as our process far exceeds the cost and can often be recouped with the findings and a better future plan, we understand the value of being sure before spending.
 While you can look at our blog and about us and see all of our accolades and experiences, why not do a quick mini self-assessment while you make your decision?
+Check out a recent blog post about the various forms of SQL Server Health checks out there that you can do on your own.
+We really mostly just want your databases to be in good shape.
+We’d love to do that SQL Server Health Check for you, but we’re happy to see you taking the initiative all the same!

 Download our free SQL Server self-assessment guide today.
 You can check your environment against the 8 most common “SQL Server killers” we encounter.
 These are the big ones that hurt the most.
 The findings we wish you discovered before calling for an emergency troubleshooting engagement.
 If you have the time to check these on all instances and you pass with flying colors?
 That’s a good sign.
 If you don’t?
-Well, there’s a few things for you to start working on today.
+Well, there are a few things for you to start working on today.